 Crash reporting helps Google prioritize what to fix and improve in the Chrome browser.
-This report can include many things like the time when your browser crashed, how much memory it’s using, and lots of personal information.
+This report can include information such as when your browser crashed, how much memory it uses, and personal information.

 These are the personal information that the report includes:

-So, that’s everything that the Chrome browser collects through its crash reporting system.
-And these data are enough for a privacy-conscious user to switch to Chrome alternatives to disable the data collecting feature.
+That’s everything the Chrome browser collects through its crash reporting system.
+This data is enough for a privacy-conscious user to switch to Chrome alternatives to disable the data-collecting feature.

 If you don’t want to switch to Chrome alternatives, you can stop Chrome from sending the crash reports.
 This way, Chrome won’t collect or send any data to Google.
 Here’s how to stop Chrome from sending crash reports.